triggermesh/docs/docs/guides/bridges/slack-to-confluent.md

 - Name of component at the bridge (your choice).
 - Bootstrap servers for your Confluent instance, at least one entry.
 - A topic to write to.
 If it doesn't exists the target will create it.
-- Username for the integraion.
+- Username for the integration.
 - The secret containing the password created at a previous step.

 ![Confluent target](../../images/slack-confluent-bridge/confluent-target.png)